-With the pump end separated from the engine, wedge a block of wood between the vanes of the impeller (1, Figure 5) and the pump casing (1) to prevent rotation.
+With the pump end separated from the engine, wedge a block of wood between the vanes of the impeller (1) and the pump casing (1, Figure 4) to prevent rotation.
 Remove the impeller screw and washer (21 and 22).

-See Figure 5 and install the one of the shaft keys (34 or 35) in the shaft keyway.
+Install one of the shaft keys (34 or 35) in the shaft keyway.
 Install a lathe dog on the drive end of the shaft (10) with the "V" notch positioned over the shaft key.